-If you plug these figures into the inventory to working capital ratio, you end up with results like this:
+If you plug these figures into the given formula, you end up with results like this:

 You can see that Company G has indeed been successful in carrying a larger volume of stock, and there has been a slight increase in sales, as reflected in the rising receivables.

-But it’s also evident from the inventory to working capital ratio values that Company G has significantly decreased the availability of its working capital, by increasing the amount of cash it’s invested in inventory; much of which is likely to be quite slow in turning over.
+But it’s also evident from the inventory to WC ratio values that Company G has significantly decreased the availability of its working capital, by increasing the amount of cash it’s invested in inventory; much of which is likely to be quite slow in turning over.